ChristianGracia/RESTful-Java-Web-Service/README.md

 # RESTful-Java-Web-Service

-This repo contains a RESTful web service written in Java with a MySQL db
+This repo contains a spring boot RESTful web service written in Java with a MySQL db

 ## Installation

-create a file in ./src/main/resources/ called application.properties
+create a file in src/main/resources/ called application.properties

 copy and paste the next 4 lines of code and replace the <> with your credentials